-Sometimes you just can’t keep up with Basil’s speedy growth habits and you have to keep harvesting it it will go to seed before you know it.
-So what is one to do with all the summer’s sweet basil?
+Sometimes you just can’t keep up with Basil’s speedy growth habits, and you have to keep harvesting it or it will go to seed before you know it.
+So what is one to do with all that bountiful basil?
 The answer is Pesto!

-At the end of each growing season I actually feel a loss when the Basil decides it has had enough producing and cashes it in for the year!
-But during the summer months we get to enjoy its prolific leaves in abundance.
-However, you need to keep an eye on your basil and keep it from going to seed.
-Once that happens, the leaves become bitter and are no longer good to use in recipes.
+At the end of each growing season I actually feel a loss when the Basil decides it has had enough producing and urns to seed.
+But during the summer months we get to enjoy its prolific leaves in abundance more than any other herb.
+However, you need to keep an eye on your basil because once it decides to bolt, the leaves become bitter and its no longer good to use in recipes.

 The best part about making homemade Pesto is that it makes a lot and it freezes remarkably well, giving you the opportunity to enjoy its herbaceous flavor for months to come.
 I make sure to grow plenty of fresh genovese style basil so that I can make enough pesto to last through the winter.